-During 2016, the Committee again requested that Rabobank Australia engage Aon Hewitt as an external consultant to provide market insight regarding the Financial Services industry and Executive remuneration.
+In 2017, Rabobank Australia did not engage the assistance of any external consultants to provide advice in relation to remuneration.
+In 2016 and prior years, the Committee requested that Rabobank Australia engage Aon Hewitt as an external consultant to provide market insight regarding the Financial Services industry and Executive remuneration.